deAtog/react-google-maps/README.md

 ### To develop locally

-Fork original repo at <https://github.com/JustFly1984/react-google-maps-api>.
+Fork repo at <https://github.com/deAtog/react-google-maps>.
 Clone your fork to local directory of your choice, install dependencies, set up your API Key, and start storybook server.
 Following commands should do the job:

 - `git clone https://github.com/YOUR_USER_NAME/react-google-maps-api.git` - clone your fork
   `